Proton Synchrotron Origin of the Very High Energy Emission of GRB 190114C: Afterglow model: dynamics and emission

-To find the value of $\gamma_{\min}$, we assume that a fraction $\xi_p$ ($\xi_e$) of the proton (electron) population is injected to a power law distribution.
-We further assume that the protons (electrons) accelerated to the power-law distribution carry a fraction $\epsilon_p$ ($\epsilon_e$) of the available energy released as internal energy by the shock.
-Since the average energy per particle in the downstream region is $\Gamma m_p c^2$, and as the average Lorentz factor of an energetic (power-law distributed) particle is $\bar{\gamma} = [({p-1})/({p-2})] \gamma_{\min} \equiv f(p)^{-1} \gamma_{\min}$ (assuming $p>2$), one finds the minimum injection Lorentz factor of the accelerating protons and electrons to be
+To find the value of $\gamma_{\min}$, we assume that a fraction $\xi_p$ ($\xi_e$) of the proton (electron) population is accelerated and injected to a power law distribution.
+We further assume that the accelerated protons (electrons) carry a fraction $\epsilon_p$ ($\epsilon_e$) of the available energy released as internal energy by the shock.
+Since the average energy per particle in the downstream region is $\Gamma m_p c^2$, and as the average Lorentz factor of an energetic (power-law distributed) particle is $\bar{\gamma} = [({p-1})/({p-2})] \gamma_{\min}$ (assuming $p>2$)\footnote{ {Since for $p=2$, the coefficient $f(p)$ becomes independent of $p$ and so $f = \ln \left({\gamma_{\min}}/{\gamma_{\max}}\right)$.} }, one finds the minimum injection Lorentz factor of the accelerated protons and electrons to be

+{ where the first number refers to electrons and the number in parenthesis refers to protons, $f(p) \equiv (p-2)/(p-1)$ \citep{1996ApJ...473..204S, Sari_1998, Granot_2002}}.
 Here and below, we consider the number density of the accelerated electrons, $n_e = \xi_e n$ and of the accelerated protons, $n_p = \xi_p n$.

 By balancing the co-moving dynamical time $t_{dyn}$ and the cooling time by synchrotron emission $t_{cool}$, the cooling Lorentz factors of the particle species are $ \gamma_{p,c} = ({6\pi m_p^3 c})/({\sigma_Tm_e^2B^2\Gamma t})$ and $\gamma_{e,c} = ({m_e}/{m_p})^3\gamma_{p,c}$.
 A third characteristic Lorentz factor is the maximum Lorentz factor achieved by the particles \citep{1996ApJ...457..253D}.
 It can be estimated as follows.
 As the particles cool by the synchrotron process, their maximum achievable Lorentz factors are calculated by equating the energy loss time and the particle acceleration time, $t_{\rm acc} = 2 \pi \alpha \epsilon/qcB $ \footnote{Note that $\epsilon/ (cqB) = r_L$ is the Larmor radius.
-Here, the acceleration time $t_{\rm acc}$ is for Fermi-type accelerations.} where $\epsilon = \gamma m c^2$ is the particle's energy, and $\alpha \geq 1$ is a numerical coefficient prescribing the acceleration efficiency.
-The maximum Lorentz factors are thus
+Here, the acceleration time $t_{\rm acc}$ is for Fermi-type accelerations.} where $\epsilon = \gamma m c^2$ is the particle's energy, and $\alpha \geq 1$ is a numerical coefficient {normalising the acceleration time to the Larmor time}.
+The maximum Lorentz factor is thus